 Building on the previous deliberations of the WUC, the inaugural gathered new thinking and strengthened the first campaign position titled The Future We Want – The City We Need that was launched in March 2014 in New York prior to the Seventh Session of the World Urban Forum (April 2014, Medellin).
 Through an inclusive debate and review process driven by partners sessions focused on The City We Need, the Campus in Caserta allowed all participants to express their views.
 It opened space for debate, learning, consensus building, and drafting between a large number of participants.
 The meeting outcomes were a second version of key principles of The City We Need, agreed upon in the drafting session of all constituent groups, as well as distinct The City We Need positions from each constituent group.

 The Urban Thinkers Campus in Caserta was acknowledged by participants as a model to pursue for further debates in order to bring partners around the table to negotiate principles, policies, and action planning on key issues that need to be addressed at the Habitat III Conference and built up in the New Urban Agenda.
-Simultaneously, the WUC initiated the General Assembly of Partners (GAP) in Caserta in October 2014.
-The GAP was established as an interim deliberative devise for partners to contribute to the Habitat III process.
+Simultaneously, the WUC Steering Committee endorsed the concept of a the General Assembly of Partners (GAP) composed of partner constituent groups representing Major Groups, Habitat Partners and other relevant stakeholders.